aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/add-llama2.md

 ---
 title: "Deploying the Llama-2-Chat Model on Ray Serve"
 sidebar_position: 30
 ---

-Once both the nodepools have been provisioned, it becomes easier to deploy the Llama2 chatbot infrastructure.
+With both node pools provisioned, we can now proceed to deploy the Llama2 chatbot infrastructure.

-Using the following command, we can deploy `ray-service-llama2.yaml`:
+Let's begin by deploying the `ray-service-llama2.yaml` file:

 ```bash
 $ kubectl apply -k ~/environment/eks-workshop/modules/aiml/chatbot/ray-service-llama2-chatbot